 Layout the embroidery design that includes an embroidered buttonhole and any additional designs.
 Since embroidery designs are stitched in the order that they are added, add the buttonhole design last.
 Embroider all the design elements up to the buttonhole design.
 The buttonhole design will begin by stitching an outline first.
-Stitch the outline and stop the machine just as Buttonhole the outline finishes.
+Stitch the outline and stop the machine just as the outline finishes.
 Use the scissor button to cut the threads.
-Remove the hoop from the My tooth give it machine. to you fell out It's no handle th carel longer th The fabric for the pocket should be 2" wider than the width of the buttonhole and twice as long as the depth of the finished pocket and any embroidered designs plus 3".
+Remove the hoop from the

+The fabric for the pocket should be 2" wider than the width of the buttonhole and twice as long as the depth of the finished pocket and any embroidered designs plus 3".
 Overcast the edges of the fabric if it will fray or exposed inside a garment.
 Place the pocket fabric on the wrong side of the hooped fabric (behind where the buttonhole will be stitched) of the fabric.
 Position the top of the pocket fabric about 1" above the buttonhole location and centered.
 Secure the pocket fabric securely with tape or pins and double check the positioning because you will not see the pocket fabric during embroidery.
 If using pins, make sure that they are well away from the area that will be embroidered.
 Slide the frame onto the machine and double check that the pocket fabric is still in the correct position.
 Finish embroidering the buttonhole through the fabric and the single layer of the pocket fabric.